felixlephuoc/Stock-Price-Prediction-LSTM/README.md

     return np.asarray(m).reshape(-1)
 ```

 Given the timeseries, and the feature size, the function creates a sliding window which sweeps the timeseries, producing features and labels (that is, the value following the end of sliding window, at each iteration).
-Finally, all the observations are pile up vertically, as well as the labels.
-The outcome is an observation with a defined number of columns, and a label vector
+Finally, all the observations are piled up vertically, as well as the labels.
+The outcome is an observation with a defined number of columns, and a label vector.

-## 3. Visualize the dataset
+## 3. Visualize the dataset <a name="visualize_dataset"></a>

 Lets' visualize the stock prices of some most popular companies in the United States in two years: 2015 and 2016.
 Feel free to change the **symbols** and **date** to visualize your favorite company'stocks in different time period.